WilmerU7899/sno/prevention.md

 <hr class="major" />

 <h2>Environment</h2>
-<p>**School:**Children spend the majority of their time in school and in their classrooms.
+<p>(Schools)Children spend the majority of their time in school and in their classrooms.
 Since this is an area they are often in, it should have some healthy choices and opportunity to stay active.
 School can include healthier lunch options and remove the marketing for unhealthy food.
 With this and safe walking/ biking routes to school, the chances of kids becoming obese would be significally lower. </p>
-<p>**Worksites:** Just like kids, adults also spend the majority of their time in a specific place, that is work.
+<p>(Worksites) Just like kids, adults also spend the majority of their time in a specific place, that is work.
 Since they are often in this area, they can be influenced by the people and foods that are around them.
 Having obesity prevention programs and providing the knowledge to stay healthy, it can help improve productivity, mobility and decrease the amount of sick days taken. </p>